On the finiteness of quantum K-theory of a homogeneous space: The zastava space and the -function

-We will obtain the quadratic growth condition for the operator $\TT$ for $G/P$ from the quadratic growth condition proved for the operator $\TT$ of $G/B$, using a construction due to Woodward, in the course of his proof of the Peterson-Woodward comparison formula relating quantum cohomology of $G/P$ to that of $G/B$ \cite{w}.
+We compare the vanishing orders (at $q=\infty$) of $\TT$ for $G/B$ and $G/P$.
+Our main tool is a construction due to Woodward, in the course of his proof of the Peterson-Woodward comparison formula relating quantum cohomology of $G/P$ to that of $G/B$ \cite{w}.